defenseofislam/web/note.md

 You don’t follow truth.
 You follow comfort.

-And when your soul burns and begs for another life, Allah will say — as He said in the Qur’an:
+And when your body will burn in hellfire and begs for another life, Allah will say — as He said in the Qur’an:

 <Text code>“If they were returned to life, they would do the same things again.
 They are liars.”</Text>